 Image: Revolution Brewery Tap Room

 We all move through moods as the day transitions from morning to night.
-I wake up like a small child, approaching the world with open arms and a smile.
-In the early afternoon, I feel slightly mature, having wrapped my head around the projects of the day.
-By the time night descends, I feel aged and contemplative, examining the day’s scope from afar with a sense of contemplation.
+I wake up like a small child, approaching the world with innocent and open arms.
+In the early afternoon, I feel slightly mature having wrapped my head around the projects of the day.
+By the time night descends, I feel aged and introspective; examining the day’s scope from afar with a sense of contemplation.

 The intimate movement from dream-state to consciousness always leaves me a little befuddled.
 Regardless of whether I'm immersed in an innocent floating fantasy or some darker scape, I rarely desire to disconnect from the happy hands of sleep.
 On this particular morning, my design-centric mind awakens in this funky, yet functional space designed by Jennifer Talbot, in conjunction with Homepolish Interior Designs.

 Homepolish Interiors offers a new approach to interior design.
 They handle the arduous task of finding a designer who is, not just right, but perfect for you.
 Fill out the online project questionnaire and their 'Queen Bee' will pair you with the proper designer for your style.
 You could spend upwards of eight months emailing, asking acquaintances, and hunting online for a designer -- or you could let the pros handle it.
 One could say that Homepolish is the wedding consultant for your project -- marrying your dreams to the designer ideally suited to you.

 There’s no better way to wake up than by boxing with the trainers at TITLE Boxing Club – the sleepy dancing butterfly shifts into the stinging bee of consciousness.
 The transition I make from a sluggish mass to a boisterous intense being is found the moment my fist connects to the heavy-bag.
 I was fortunate to sweat it out at TITLE's West Loop location - where the trainers don’t care about personal aesthetics – and neither do the other participants.